 As a major public research university and one of the five largest universities in the country with nearly 50,000 students enrolled, the University of Florida has a long history of established programs in global education, research, and service.
-The University is similar to other higher education institutions because it has undergone recurring budget constraints while administrative requirements have continued to grow.
-As a result, the University has been exploring a centralized, shared services solution.
-The University’s Chief Financial Officer (CFO) chartered a team in 2010 to stand up a small service center to provide transaction processing for human resources (HR) and financial processes for the CFO’s office, including Finance and Accounting, Purchasing, Contracts and Grants, and Budget, which reside under the CFO’s umbrella, as well as the Privacy Office, and University Relations administrative units.
+The university is similar to other higher education institutions because it has undergone recurring budget constraints while administrative requirements have continued to grow.
+As a result, the university has been exploring a centralized shared services solution.
+The university’s CFO chartered a team to stand up a small service center to provide transaction processing for HR and financial processes for the CFO’s office, including finance and accounting, purchasing, contracts and grants, and budget, which reside under the CFO’s umbrella, as well as the privacy office, and university relations administrative units.

 ScottMadden was engaged to evaluate the initial plan and design, develop improvement recommendations, create a future state blueprint, and plan for the phased rollout.
 The ScottMadden project team conducted a series of workshops and interviews to understand and document the current state and provide recommendations for improvement.

 The primary objective for IFAS was to reduce work and reallocate resources by standardizing policies and processes across the units and to consolidate transactional and administrative activities into its service centers.
 As a result, the college sought to better align the work with the available resource skillsets as well as cross-train employees on specific responsibilities.
 This would allow services to be provided across multiple units and to move away from an “everyone-does-everything-for-one-customer” model to one where providers handle multiple customers and are more narrowly focused on duties within a particular function (e.g., finance, HR, etc.).
 Additionally, IFAS sought to improve compliance by offering cradle-to-grave contracts and grants departmental services from proposal writing through submission, project setup, administration, and project closeout.